run2780/AWS-Projects/Build a Virtual Private Cloud/Readme.md

 ### Subnets

 ##### What I did in this step
-In this step, I will be creating a subnet to divide this large space (VPC) into subdivisions so you can start planning where different resources will live and operate.
+###### Step: Creating a Subnet
+I will create a Subnet within the Virtual Private Cloud (VPC) to logically divide the larger network space into smaller, manageable segments.
+Subnets enable structured planning by designating specific areas where different resources can be deployed and operated.
+This subdivision not only improves organization but also enhances control over network traffic, security, and resource allocation.

 ##### Creating and configuring subnets
 If your VPC is a city, subnets are like different neighbourhoods inside your city.
 You use subnets to group resources with similar access rules and restrictions.
 Some subnets might be public areas that all resources can access (public subnets) while others are private areas with limited access (private subnets).